-What is a condo inventory loan?
-It’s when a developer of a condominium building adjusts its financing to meet the market.
-In most cases it allows developers to repay maturing construction loans and hold units for sale at a later date.
+A developer takes out a condo inventory loan when they need to adjust the financing of a condo building to meet the market.
+The loan allows developers to repay maturing construction loans and hold units for sale at a later date.

 Why are lenders willing to offer inventory loans?